Buying a piece of clothing that doesn’t fit is very frustrating, a huge waste of time and money, and terrible for the environment.

 A GOOD FIT

-The example pair below is not perfect (nothing in tailoring ever is) but they give a pretty good idea of a good fit.
+These example give a pretty good idea of a good fit.
 Notice the fabric is laying flat and draping cleanly (no “pulling” or “pooling”), the pockets are laying flat, the shoes are nicely presented, and there is a slight break at the lower shin.

 Thanks, as always, for reading.